 - Layoff up to 1 month

 - Leave of Absence up to 1 month

-- School Recess up to 3 months

 - Vacation based on your Employer's policy, not to exceed 3 months.

 You should contact your Employer for more details.

 While the Policy is in force, you may be eligible to continue your insurance pursuant to the Family and Medical Leave Act of 1993, as amended or continue coverage pursuant to a state required continuation period (if any).
 You should contact your Employer for more details.